Ride-The-Lightning/RTL/README.md

 RTL is a full function, device agnostic, web user interface to help manage lightning node operations.
 RTL is available on LND and C-Lightning implementations.

 This page covers instructions for LND.
-For C-lightning, refer to [this](docs/C-Lightning-setup.md) page.
+For C-Lightning, refer to [this](docs/C-Lightning-setup.md) page.

 Lightning Network Daemon(LND) is an implementation of Lightning Network BOLT protocol by [Lightning Labs](https://lightning.engineering/).

 Pre-requisite for running RTL is a functioning and synced LND node.
-You can setup your own node, by following the below guides:
-* Windows/Mac users can follow Pierre Rochard's [Node Launcher](https://github.com/lightning-power-users/node-launcher)
-* Linux or Raspberry Pi users can follow Stadicus's [guide](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md)

-For detailed screenshots and UI operation guide you can visit our [medium post](https://medium.com/@suheb.khan/how-to-ride-the-lightning-447af999dcd2)
+If you are a Raspberry Pi or a Linux user, you can follow the famous Stadicus's [guide](https://stadicus.github.io/RaspiBolt/) to setup a Bitcoin + Lighting node.

 RTL is available on the below platforms/services:
 * [RaspiBlitz](https://github.com/rootzoll/raspiblitz)